Quick links

 Writing the thesis

-Info: Theses - Frequently asked questions; point 2.7
+Info: Theses – Frequently Asked Questions; Point 2.7

 Submitting your thesis

-How does De-registration take place?
+How does de-registration take place?

 BAföG information

-Transition to the Master's programme
+Transition to a Master’s programme

 The following applies to Master’s applications in Oldenburg: